-This exploratory French course will provide students with an introduction to the French language and the culture(s) of French-speaking people, placing emphasis on speaking, reading, writing and listening.
-The course will be an introduction to French Language and culture and provide students with basic conversational survival skills in the target language.
+This exploratory French course will provide students with an introduction to the French language and the culture(s) of French-speaking people.
+Students will be exposed to the French language and culture through literature, music and videos while learning some basic conversational survival skills.
+Emphasis will be placed on developing cultural competency while acquiring some basic language useful for travel to French speaking countries.